castel/castel/README.md

 ## Compilation

-You will need LLVM 3.2, Ragel, Lemon, Clang and CMake.
+You will need LLVM 3.2, Ragel, Lemon, Clang, Boost, Readline and CMake.

 The LibCastel is included as a git submodule.
 Don't forget to init them before starting compilation.